 I teach college reading courses as well as the occasional ESL course on this campus and sometimes at our local community college as time allows.
 I love teaching.
 It is my passion and laboratory!
 I have been working for the past few years on developing my teaching craft, using the Scholarship of Teaching and Learning (SoTL) as the conduit through which I try new approaches, measure impact, and communicate results (positives and flops!)
 It has been a rich and rewarding journey.
 After six or so years on the journey, we are building up quite a capacity for SoTL projects among the faculty which just adds to how meaningful this is for me.
 See some of their recent action research projects here.

 I am a York native, happily returning home after many years away.
-I served as an instructional designer at Montgomery College (near Washington, DC) and at Towson University where I helped to prepare faculty to teach online.
+I served as an instructional designer at Montgomery College (near Washington, DC) and briefly at Towson University where I helped to prepare faculty to teach online.
 I love my job because it gives me access to so many different content areas and teaching situations which I enjoy tremendously.
 I also enjoy cooking, traveling, and am dedicated to adult literacy and ESL issues.

 Institutional Research Certificate (PSU) on-going